 Although I didn’t know what was going on, it was time for some meaningful answers…

 And so that day, in the VBS parking lot, became the day that I said, “no more.”
-I didn’t know where to turn and I was feeling desperate, but come hell or high water, someone was going to give me a better explanation.
+I didn’t know where to turn, but come hell or high water, someone was going to give me a better explanation.

 It started a trajectory I could never have envisioned…not only for my son, but for me.

 So much has changed since then.
 That’s why June 20, 2019, feels like the perfect day to officially start promoting this labor of love – a little place on the Internet offering information and hope to those who need it.

 Thank you for joining me on this journey.
 Now, let’s go shatter some myths about children who are “the G word” or, as I call them, “kite kids.” (here’s why)

 If this sounds like a child you know, I have a lot to tell you.